Holiday Decoration Fire Safety

 - Don’t allow small children to hold a lit candle.
 Consider battery-operated candles for holiday ceremonies.

 With these tips for decorating your home safely this holiday season, you can keep your Christmas celebrations festive, fun, and fire-free.
-For more information about fire safety, please contact Guardian Fire Protection today.
+For more information about fire safety, please contact Fire Systems of Michigan today.

 Providing faster, smarter, and more efficient fire protection